joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 identity stale keys which should be re-read.
 This idea is similar to the principles of [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).

-`:action` is a thunk that should transition the application state.
-You should never run side effects in the body of a mutate function yourself.
+`:action` is a thunk that should transition the application state. *You should never run side effects in the body of a mutate function yourself*.
 Doing so makes it more challenging for Om Next to provide reliable state management.

 Assuming you did the previous REPL interactions now try the following: